frugurt-lang/frugurt/docs/src/03-object-oriented-programming/06-properties.md

 print(v); // Vec { x: 0.6, y: 0.8 }
 ```

-In this example, Vec has a "property" Length, that is freely computable from other fields.
+In this example, Vec has a "property" Length that is easily computable from other fields.
 Like methods, properties can access fields, methods and other properties of the object.
 `(new_length)` can be omitted, in which case the default identifier `value` is used.
 Properties can be static.